 Tax-exempt nonprofit organizations don’t pay federal taxes (obviously from the “tax-exempt” category), but the IRS still requires certain information in order to evaluate organizations on details like programs, finances, governance, and mission.
 It’s a way of confirming that tax-exempt entities are still qualified to operate without paying federal taxes.
 Form 990s are also made available to the public so there’s also accountability and transparency involved.

 So, when is Form 990 due exactly?
-It depends on the end of your organization’s taxable year; the form is due the 15th of the fifth month after the organization’s taxable year.
-For most tax-exempt organizations that follow the typical calendar year (January 1 through December 31), this means Form 990 is due on May 15th every year.
+It depends on the end of your organization’s taxable year; the form is usually due the 15th of the fifth month after the organization’s taxable year.
+For most tax-exempt organizations that follow the typical calendar year (January 1 through December 31), this means Form 990 is due on May 15 every year.

 What happens if there’s a failure to file?

 Just like if you fail to file your income taxes there are repercussions, if an organization is required to file Form 990 and fails to for three consecutive years, the IRS will automatically revoke tax-exempt status.
 That’s right, no questions, no appeal process, just revocation in accordance with the law.
 Timely submission of Form 990 also can help your nonprofit organization avoid filing additional documents and certain user fees.